otto-de/api-guidelines/content/references/REST/identifiers.md

 ## visitorId

 - same place in PA, same logic & lifetime as browserId cookie
-- `set-cookie: visitorId=2655cded-6b5f-40b9-b701-accd0ac6c3d0.v1; Path=/; Domain=.otto.de; max-age=315360000; Expires=Fri, 12 Jul 2030 08:55:15 GMT
+- `set-cookie: visitorId=2655cded-6b5f-40b9-b701-accd0ac6c3d0.v1; Path=/; Domain=.otto.de; max-age=315360000; Expires=Fri, 12 Jul 2030 08:55:15 GMT`
-`
 - very widely used ([1000+ hits](https://github.com/search?q=org%3Aotto-ec+VisitorId&type=Code) in code)
 - most teams use this to identify non-logged in users
 - browser specific and random, no way to map them to actual logged in users easily

+## customerId

+- primary identifier for customers
+- introduced during Kundenschwenk
+- currently defined as UUID v4 (36 chars) but may be subject to change (source: <https://live.internal.api.otto.market/docs#operation/Customers__getContactDetails>)
+- replaces the `ec-uuid`.
+Teams should migrate to `customerId`.

 ## ec-uuid

+- **deprecated and replaced by customerId**
-- primary identifier by FT4/identity for logged in users
+- primary identifier by Team Identity for logged in users
-- FT4/identity recommended way to query for and map to logged in usrs
+- Team Identity recommended way to query for and map to logged in users
 - structurally a UUID
 - might at some point be superseded by a new ID maintained by DeepSea/Plankton timeline 1+ years
 - very widely used in code ([2000+ hits in code](https://github.com/search?q=org%3Aotto-ec+UniqueUserId&type=Code)), basically anyone validating logins

 ## lId